Fact-checked by the ZeroinDaily editorial team

 Video Chapters as a Navigation Tool

 Claap auto-generates chapters for every recording using its AI layer.
 Viewers can jump directly to the segment they need rather than scrubbing through a full recording.
 Loom does not offer automatic chapters; users must manually add chapter markers.
-According to McKinsey’s research on workplace collaboration, employees spend an average of 28% of their workweek managing communications — features that reduce re-watching time directly address this cost.
-Teams looking to further streamline their digital toolset can also review cloud storage options for small businesses as a complementary decision.
+According to McKinsey’s research on workplace collaboration, employees spend an average of 28% of their workweek managing communications, features that reduce re-watching time directly address this cost.
+Teams looking to further trim their digital toolset can also review cloud storage options for small businesses as a complementary decision.

 Are You Matching the Tool to the Right Use Case?